eisberg-labs/actix-permissions/README.md

 ## Use Cases
 Take a look at [Examples directory](./examples).
 You could use actix-permissions for role based authorization check, like in *role-based-authorization* example.
-*hello-world* example is just proof of concept, showing how you can compose a list of permissions, access service request, payload and injected services.
+*hello-world* example is just a proof of concept, showing how you can compose a list of permissions, access service request, payload and injected services.

 ## Contributing